Version: SMASH-3.2

 For choosing output formats see Output configuration examples.
 Every output content can be printed out in several formats:

-• "Binary" - binary, not human-readable output
+• "Binary" - a binary, not human-readable list of values.

 • Even faster to read and write, requires less disk space